 Graduate research students should note the requirements for applying for maternity leave, including the forms required and timings, for notifying their college, supervisor and director of graduate study.

-The Oxford University Student Union (OUSU) provides a number of resources for student parents, such as a comprehensive Student Parent Handbook with information about childcare throughout the University, colleges, city and holiday play schemes, as well as information about childcare for children with disabilities and funding for student parents.
+The SU provides a number of resources for student parents, such as a comprehensive Student Parent Handbook with information about childcare throughout the University, colleges, city and holiday play schemes, as well as information about childcare for children with disabilities and funding for student parents.

-OUSU has a mailing list that disseminates information about family-friendly events, funding opportunities and wanted items for parents.
-There are also OUSU student parent socials where parents and children can come, have tea and biscuits, and meet other student parents.
-Contact OUSU Parents and Carers for information.
+The SU has a mailing list that disseminates information about family-friendly events, funding opportunities and wanted items for parents.
+There are also SU student parent socials where parents and children can come, have tea and biscuits, and meet other student parents.
+Contact SU Parents and Carers for information.

 Colleges and the central University can help students with childcare needs through a comprehensive range of childcare services, including nurseries, play schemes and help with the cost of childcare.